 Diagnosing Hearing Loss

 Hearing loss can be first discovered in an exam by a primary care physician, but the condition is best diagnosed by an audiologist or otolaryngologist.
 These physicians are experts in hearing and hearing impairments.
-Typically, audiologists see patients with age-related hearing dysfunction and otolaryngologists (otherwise known as Ear-nose-throat doctors) see patients with hearing dysfunction from other causes.
+Typically, audiologists see patients with age-related hearing dysfunction, and otolaryngologists (otherwise known as Ear-nose-throat doctors or ENT doctors) see patients with hearing dysfunction from other causes.
 Either office can make the diagnosis of hearing loss.

 A complete hearing test is needed to make a diagnosis of hearing loss.
 This includes the diagnostic test of the audiogram, which maps out the threshold where the person can start hearing sound at different frequencies.
 Besides just making a diagnosis of hearing loss, the hearing test can also tell the physician whether the person can benefit from hearing aids.